DenChenn/just-track-expenses/README.md

 # just-track-expenses.
 This is my side project for practicing react-native.
+Recently need a backend structure... still working on...